iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Cannot log on.
+Password never recognised and biometric logon never works.
+I have had to delete the app and reinstall it, add a new password (same as the old one) and can then order repeat prescription.
+That happens every time I need to reorder.
+Have reported the problems to the admin of the app but problems persist<br> :date: __2021-02-08 13:26:22__

 > Rubbish app.
 Cannot access any information recently 😕.
 Its supposed to make GP access easier.
 Its such a pain.<br> :date: __2021-01-21 09:56:33__